 Shifting from Reactive to Proactive Defense

-Merely reacting to threats as they emerge leaves systems perpetually vulnerable.
-But, by switching to a proactive defense stance, you start anticipating threats before they manifest.
+But, by merely reacting to threats as they emerge leaves systems perpetually vulnerable.
+Starting switching your mindset to a proactive defense stance to start anticipating threats before they manifest.

 Networking Opportunities: Be present at events like your local Bsides, Meetup, DEFCON, or Black Hat, focusing on specialized tracks and hands-on labs.